 Walked: November, 2008The Red Trail

 Loop Trail: 8 kilometres from the parking lot.

 The red trail, as mentioned above, is the blue and green trails minus the "shortcuts" bits.
-It's just a shade under 8 kilometres, and so makes for a good healthy afternoon walk.
+It's 7.3 kilometres, and so makes for a good healthy afternoon walk.

-From the green trail, it climbs up through mostly hardwood, with some softwood forest to your right until you reach the hydro lines.
-Again, the trail is very clear; stick to it and you'll come to the backroad that will orient you and send you back toward the parking lot.
+From the green trail, it climbs up through mostly hardwood, with some softwood forest to your right until you reach the hydro lines and pass tower #733.
+The trail itself is very clear, although the red trail markings are almost non-existant.
+There are no side trails to confuse you.

 Shortly after the hydro lines, you'll come to another shelter.
 There are some interesting ups and downs on this bit.
 At about 1.6 km from the hydro lines, the trail meets the road.
 At this point, you have a choice to go right or left.
 The roads eventually join, so it amounts to the same thing.
 The left turn will lead you down a hill and turn right near the river.
 From there it will follow the river.